This webpage sets out the information relating to prevent duty at Canterbury Christ Church University.

 We regularly update our arrangements.
 In particular, we make changes based on national guidance.

 If you identify information not included on this page, please us know.
 You can tell us using this contact email: firstname.lastname@example.org.

-As part of the UK Government’s strategy to reduce terrorism, the Counter-Terrorism and Security Act 2015 introduced new measures aimed at countering the risk of terrorism and radicalisation.
-The Government has definitions of extremism, radicalisation and terrorism..
+As part of the UK Government’s strategy to reduce terrorism, the Counter-Terrorism and Security Act 2015 introduced new measures to counter the risk of terrorism and radicalisation.
+The Government has definitions of extremism, radicalisation and terrorism.

 Under the Act, the University has to have ‘due regard to the need to prevent people from being drawn into terrorism’.
 It is sometimes known as the ‘Prevent duty’.

 This Duty applies to other organisations, such as schools, child care providers, FE Colleges, local authorities, health and social care providers and the police.
 The University has partnerships and close working relationships with other organisations subject to the Duty.

 The University approaches the Prevent duty as part of our Safeguarding responsibilities.
 We set these out in the Safeguarding Statement of Policy.

 We do so in the spirit and ethos of our mission and values.
 Our approach is mindful of our commitment to freedom of speech, which is also a statutory duty, academic and freedom.
 It takes account of our equality and diversity policy.
 The purpose is to promote informed decision-making and reduce the potential for unconscious bias via training, development and awareness-raising.

 This Policy aims to provide a fair environment in which we treat everyone with dignity and respect.
 It means sustaining a culture that is free from discrimination linked to any personal characteristic.